+Exempt community banks.
 The Basel III proposals were intended for large, sophisticated financial institutions competing with others of a similar scale across the globe.
 We are troubled that our own U.S. regulatory authorities would include community banking in this complex new capital scheme.
 These new capital proposals are an unnecessary and costly regulatory burden that will result in damaging unintended consequences, including, but not limited to further consolidation of the industry.

-Community bankers recognize the importance of appropriate levels of capital as a key component of a safe and sound bank and banking system.
-Community banks have a vested interest in a healthy banking system.
+We recognize the importance of appropriate levels of capital as a key component of a safe and sound bank and banking system.
+We have a vested interest in a healthy community banking system.
 Required maintenance of adequate levels of capital is good for all banks and the country as a whole and community banks are already leaders in maintaining high quality capital.
-Our concern is the burdensome process and consequences of instituting complex new rules on community banks.
-Community bankers don't believe it is necessary or appropriate to redefine capital adequacy for all banks, regardless of size or risk profile, to accomplish the goal of adequate capital.
+Our concern is the burdensome process and consequences of instituting complex new rules on community banks, without resulting in a significant benefit.
+We do not believe it is necessary or appropriate to redefine capital adequacy for all banks, regardless of size or risk profile, to accomplish the goal of adequate capital.

-WEATHERFORD, OKLAHOMA 720 E. MAIN -- 73096 580-774-0900 FAX 580-774-0289 CUSTER CITY, OKLAHOMA 400 N. MAIN -- 73639 580-593-2291 FAX 580-593-2671 Mustang, OKLAHOMA 1448 N. Mustang Road -- 73064 405-376-9900 FAX 405-376-2130 For the very reason that the agencies have proposed these rules -the safety and soundness of the industry -community banks should be exempt from these proposals and allowed to continue to measure capital according to present methodology.
+For the very reason that the agencies have proposed these rules -the safety and soundness of the industry -our community bank should be exempt from these proposals and allowed to continue to measure capital according to present methodology.